-MMS-206 Design and Analysis of Algorithms Cre edit 4 (2-1-2) Course Outcomes The students are expected to be able to demonstr knowledge, skills, and attitudes after completing 1.
-Able to Argue the correctness of algor proofs and analyse worst-case runnin using asymptotic analysis.
-2. Ability to compare algorithms with space complexity 3.
-Derive and solve recurrences described this course. rithms using inductive g times of algorithms respect to time and of divide-and-conquer algorithms.
-4. Describe the greedy paradigm an algorithmic design situation calls for that employ this paradigm.
-Synthesi and analyse them.
-5. Describe the dynamic-programming power an algorithmic design situation ti.
-Recite algorithms ze greedy algorithms paradigm and explain
+Course Outcomes The students are expected to be able to demonstrate the following

+1. Able to Argue the correctness of algorithms using inductive proofs and analyse worst-case running times of algorithms using asymptotic analysis.

+- 2. Ability to compare algorithms with respect to time and space complexity - 3.
+Derive and solve recurrences describing the performance of divide-and-conquer algorithms. - 4.
+Describe the greedy paradigm and explain when an algorithmic design situation calls for it.
+Recite algorithms that employ this paradigm.
+Synthesize greedy algorithms and analyse them. - 5.
+Describe the dynamic-programming paradigm and explain when an algorithmic design situation calls for it.
+Recite algorithms that employ this paradigm.
+Synthesize dynamic programming algorithms and analyse them.

 Introduction: What is an Algorithm?
 Algorithm Specification, Analysis Framework, Performance Analysis: Space complexity, Time complexity.
-Asymptotic Notations: Big-Oh notation (O), Omega notation ( $\Omega$ ), Theta notation ( $\Theta$ ), and Little-oh notation (o), Mathematical analysis of Non-Recursive and recursive Algorithms with Examples.
+Asymptotic Notations: Big-Oh notation (O), Omega notation $(\Omega)$ , Theta notation $(\Theta)$ , and Little-oh notation (O), Mathematical analysis of Non-Recursive and recursive Algorithms with Examples.
 Important Problem Types: Sorting, Searching, String processing, Graph Problems, Combinatorial Problems.